adlnet/xAPI-Spec/xAPI-Data.md

 ###### Statement
-This example shows a SubStatement Object whose Object is a Statement Reference.
+This example shows a SubStatement Object whose object is a Statement Reference.

 ```
 {